 With the mechanical aspect of the build coming together I then turned my focus to the appearance.
 I started the process of restoring all of the factory trim that I had taken off the car in the beginning.
 It was all still in pretty good shape so all it needed was a thorough cleaning, scuffing, and a fresh coat of trim paint.
 After the paint dried I installed new door weatherstripping and reinstalled the parts.

-Since the last installment I have done quite a bit of work.
+Since the last installment, I have done quite a bit of work.
 The steering rack has been moved and permanently attached.
 I had to lower it about an inch so it wouldn't hit the oil pan.
-The brakes are hooked up and bled, the headers are in place and I had to lengthen my steering shaft for proper clearance.Now that those items were taken care of all I had left to do is start putting parts on it.
-For ignition I used the MSD Pro-Billet distributor - part# MSD-8579 which is a simple plug in installation to the MSD Digital 6 ignition box - part# MSD-6520.
-I chose this box because it features a 2-step rev limiter, timing advance feature for nitrous or other power adder, as well as timing retard during start up.
+The brakes are hooked up and bled, the long tube headers are in place, and I had to lengthen my steering shaft for proper clearance.Now that those items were taken care of all I had left to do is start putting parts on it.
+For ignition I used the MSD Pro-Billet distributor - part# MSD-8579 which is a simple plugin installation to the MSD Digital 6 ignition box - part# MSD-6520.
+I chose this box because it features a 2-step rev limiter, a timing advance feature for nitrous or other power adders, as well as timing retard during startup.
 All those features were exactly what I was wanting for my application.

-Next I was able put my water pump on.
-In order to clear the bulge for the distributor I had my Dad build some custom spacers out of aluminum, "It sure is nice to have someone with his fabrication experience on my side".The Lower radiator hose is a KM1119 which is the factory replacement for a 5.0 Fox application.
+Next, I was able to install my water pump.
+In order to clear the bulge for the distributor, I had my Dad build some custom spacers out of aluminum, It sure is nice to have someone with his fabrication experience on my side.The Lower radiator hose is a KM1119 which is the factory replacement for a 5.0 Fox application.
 The upper was a little more tricky.
 The water pump inlet is relatively in the same position as the 5.0 but at a slightly different angle.
 Since I knew the basic shape I needed, the Local Parts supply store was kind enough to let me look through their entire inventory until I found what I needed.
 I know that it is a Dodge application but don't know the exact model it's for, all I know is it fit like a glove.

-After I got the cooling system out of the way, it was time to put the finishing touches on so I could finally start it for the first time.
-I made the fuel lines out of braided steel line and A-N fittings and ordered a Demon 750 to satisfy the engine’s fuel cravings.
+After I got the cooling system out of the way, it was time to put on the finishing touches.
+So I could finally start the engine for the first time.
+I made the fuel lines out of braided steel lines and A-N fittings and ordered a Demon 750 carburetor to satisfy the engine’s fuel cravings.

-Be sure to check out the long awaited video of it running after I brought it home from the Exhaust shop.
-Hope you enjoy....I know I do.
-The next time you see it..... it will be in action and we'll see how much tire smoke we can make as well as some videos of it at the drag strip.
+Be sure to check out the long-awaited video of it running after I brought it home from the Exhaust shop.
+Hope you enjoy it… I know I do.
+The next time you see it, the car will be in action and we'll see how much tire smoke we can make as well as some videos of it at the drag strip.

 I also painted all the trim on the car the original grey color using our Exterior Trim Paint.
-The lights were the next thing that needed attention so I bought the 79-86 8 piece headlight kit to take care of the front and the 85-86 SVO rear tail lights "same as 93 COBRA" for the rear, since they matched the charcoal grey trim.
+The lights were the next thing that needed attention so I bought the 79-86 8 piece headlight kit to take care of the front and the 85-86 SVO rear tail lights (same as 93 COBRA) for the rear, since they matched the charcoal grey trim.

 Check out our YouTube channel for even more tech tips, installation videos, how-tos, and more.
 The best place to go for anything Mustang related!